ZQZCalin/trainit/scripts/schedule/README.md

 For other experiment-related configs, please refer to the `Experiment` section in `config.sh`.

-**Optional Configs**
+**System Configs**

 - `DESC`: add a description of your experiment here.

 - `CPU_HOUR`: specifies maximum cpu hours for the master script.
 Defaults to 24 hours.
 You can increase to up to 720 hours for larger experiments.

 - `GPU_TYPE`: specifies a gpu type for training. as of this writing, `L40S` is the most available gpu on SCC.

 - `GPU_HOUR`: specifies maximum gpu hours for each single job. a rough guideline is that 200 iterations per segment takes about 20 minutes; so the default 4hr should be sufficient for most experiments.

+**Path Configs**

+- `SCC_OUTPUT_PATH`: specifies the path for scc stdout and stderr output files.

+- `CHECKPOINT_PATH`: specifies the path for checkpoint saving and loading.

+**Feature Configs**

+- `CLEAN_CHECKPOINTS`: if true, deletes all checkpoints in the last segment besides the one corresponding to the selected learning rate.

+- `ENABLE_RETRY`: if true, turns on the resubmit upon failure feature.

+- `MAX_RETRIES`: specifies the maximum number of resubmits of each job.

-- `max_wait_mins`: specifies the maximum wait time of the listener. the master script moves on to the next segment if it exceeds the max wait time.
+- `MAX_LISTEN_TIME`: specifies the maximum wait time (in seconds) of the listener.
+The master script moves on to the next segment if it exceeds the max wait time.
 Defaults to 4 hours, which again should be fine for more experiments.
 For larger scale experiments, 2x `GPU_HOUR` should be a safe value.

 ## Customizing LR Schedules